santolucito/santolucito.github.io/COMS1002/2/index.md

 The goal of this lab is for you to install Sonic Pi, learn the basic interface, and make a short recording.

-Complete sections 2.1, 2.2, 2.3, 3.1, 3.2, and 4 in the Sonic Pi tutorial.
+Complete sections 1.1, 2, 2.1, 2.2, 2.3, 2.4, 3, 3.1, 3.2, 4, 5.2, and 9.2 in the Sonic Pi tutorial.

 ### To turn in:

-Record a video of your coding in Sonic Pi.
-It doesn't have to be fancy - a loop that plays a single note is enough.
+Once you have completed the above tutorial sections you will have a good foundation to start live coding yourself.
+Record a video of you live coding in Sonic Pi.
+It doesn't have to be fancy or long (less than 30 seconds is fine) - though a loop that plays a single note is enough.
 This is to confirm that you have the tool installed, understand the basic usage, and can record your audio and code at the same time.
 Post your video recording publicly, and save the link.
-For the lab, simply submit the link!
+For the lab, simply submit the link in a .txt file!

+### A note on recording

+Please be sure you are recording the sound *directly* from your computer, and not record the output of your laptop speakers.
+If you are using zoom, you will want to share computer audio.
+Be sure to also go to "More" > "Select sound sharing mode" > "Stereo (high-fidelity)".
+Be sure to mute your microphone.
+Follow analogous instructions for other screen recorders (e.g. quicktime).
+Once you have made your recording, be sure to listen to it once to make sure the audio has recorded properly and has not picked up your roommates' conversations.

 <hr>

 ### Lecture 4: Live coding Ethos

-Nov 19
+Nov 18

 [Download slides for Lecture 4](../slides/lect4.pdf)